-Of important note, Cedar Grove is also a town of artists.
+Of important note, Cedar Grove is also a township of artists.
 Cedar Grove has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cedar Grove’s character.

-Even though Cedar Grove is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
+Even though Cedar Grove is a smaller township, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The per capita income in Cedar Grove in 2010 was $46,871, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $187,484 for a family of four.
+The per capita income in Cedar Grove in 2018 was $59,687, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $238,748 for a family of four.

-Cedar Grove is a somewhat ethnically-diverse town.
+Cedar Grove is a somewhat ethnically-diverse township.
 The people who call Cedar Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Grove residents report their race to be White, followed by Asian.
-Important ancestries of people in Cedar Grove include Irish, German, Polish, and English.
+Important ancestries of people in Cedar Grove include Italian, Irish, German, Polish, and English.